-During this period, children will require additional time to reintegrate into the changed service.
-They may no longer be with friends or may be cared for by different staff.
-Individual settings have established practice for settling children and their families into the setting and this should continue wherever practicable.
+Individual settings have established practice for settling children and their families into the setting and this should continue wherever practicable and safe to do so.
 It is important that children are sensitively supported into their new arrangements, while maintaining physical distancing between adults.
+Education Scotland have developed two resources to supporting transitions during COVID restrictions: Transitions in 2020 and the Wakelet on Supporting young children at points of transition.

 Wherever possible when a child is settling into the service, this should be undertaken in an outdoor area with the parent and away from other children.
 It is important that relationships are developed and the settling in period reflects the needs of the children.